Skip to main content

 We've made a number of the most popular GCSE and KS3 curriculum texts (as well as Easy Reader versions) available for teachers to assign to students.
 This allows students to meaningfully, accountably and independently read these books outside of lesson time, either as consolidation or as part of a flipped learning 'pre read' approach.

-This feature is free and available as part of the platform.
+This feature is free and available as part of the platform and you can assign any book to any year group.
 To gain access to this feature, your Head of English or Sparx Reader Leader will first need to watch a short explainer video.

 Available texts